All Night Fuji

-All Night Fuji (オールナイトフジ) was a popular Japanese television show airing from April 2, 1983, to March 30, 1991, on Fuji TV.
+All Night Fuji (オールナイトフジ) is a Japanese television show aired from April 2, 1983, to March 30, 1991, on Fuji TV.
 A total of 404 episodes were aired.
 The program's average rating was 3.5%, and its highest rating was 7.2% on March 25, 1989.
 The ratings were described as exceptional for a midnight program.

 Program history

 On April 2, 1983, Fuji TV launched All Night Fuji.
 It aired every Saturday at midnight.
-Note that the closing time of the program was not determined, but was different for each episode.
+The program did not have a fixed ending time and was different for each episode.
 At times, the program would air until after 5:00 AM.
 The first hosts were female jazz singer Naomi Akimoto and actress Mari Torigoe.
 Subsequently, comedian Tsurutarō Kataoka, idol Iyo Matsumoto, and actress Yumi Asō became hosts.
 The comedy duo Tunnels(Takaaki Ishibashi and Noritake Kinashi) also made regular appearances.
 In addition, many female college students appeared on the program, and they were called All Nighters (オールナイターズ, Ōrunaitāzu).
 The program featured information on foreign music, surfing, and skiing, as well as broadcasts of Owarai and mini-concerts.
 Famous musicians such as Madonna, Cyndi Lauper, and Wham! also performed on the program.
 Wham!'s George Michael mentioned that the program was one of the most memorable events of his stay in Japan because he enjoyed it a lot.
 On the other hand, the program also had an obscene aspect, with female college students introducing pornographic videos and reporting massage parlor, No-pan kissa, Sex shop, and the like.

 An arousing camera commercial featuring Kumamoto University female student Yoshiko Miyazaki (宮崎美子, Miyazaki Yoshiko) in 1980 and a radio program called Miss DJ Request Parade (ミスDJリクエストパレード), featuring female college students as DJs, which launched in 1981, led to the rise of the female college student craze in Japan.
 And it reached its zenith with the arrival of All Night Fuji.
 According to the producer Hiroshi Ishida, the program was initiated with the intention of producing a silly show based on the school festival groove.
 In fact, not a few people made fun of All Night Fuji owing to the inauthenticity and obscenity of the female college students.
 When comedian Beat Takeshi appeared on the program in September 1983, he abused female college students to their faces.
 Science fiction writer Takeshi Kamewada (亀和田武, Kamewada Takeshi) also made similar criticisms of them.
 Even Tsurutarō Kataoka, one of the hosts of the program, remarked in a weekly magazine that he hated female college students on the program because they were all idiots.
 In response, they fought back by publishing a book titled We're not Idiots, This is All Night Fuji (私たちはバカじゃない―オールナイトフジで～す, Watashitachi wa bakajanai―Ōrunaitofujidēsu).